nrfconnect/sdk-nrf/include/net/nrf_cloud.rst

 Connecting to the Cloud
 =======================

-The nRF Cloud library offers two ways to handle backend connections when the :cpp:func:`cloud_connect` function is called.
+The nRF Cloud library offers two ways to handle backend connections when the :c:func:`cloud_connect` function is called.
 If the :option:`CONFIG_NRF_CLOUD_CONNECTION_POLL_THREAD` Kconfig option is enabled, a cloud backend thread monitors the connection socket.
 If the option is not enabled, the user application is responsible for monitoring the socket.

-The dual functionalities of the :cpp:func:`cloud_connect` function in the two scenarios are described below:
+The dual functionalities of the :c:func:`cloud_connect` function in the two scenarios are described below:

 :option:`CONFIG_NRF_CLOUD_CONNECTION_POLL_THREAD` enabled
    Function does not block and returns success if the connection monitoring thread has started.